-Mr Bill de Blasio recently introduced a ‘Zero Waste’ plan where New York City will aim to reduce all of its solid waste by 90% by 2030.
+Mr Bill de Blasio recently introduced a ‘Zero Waste’ plan according to Business Insider, How New York will try to produce zero waste by 2030, 2015.

 According to the ‘One New York’ report the average New Yorker throws out nearly 15 pounds of waste at home and another 9 pounds of waste at work and in commercial establishments with a potential valuable resource content included.

 Previous recycling exercises in particular curbside recycling programs aimed to divert materials such as paper, metal, plastic and glass from the refuse stream, however only managed to achieve up to 15.4% diversion rate, calling for a better plan to be put in place as there is still too much waste being sent to landfill.

 ‘Zero Waste’ plan to reduce MSW to Landfill

 The ‘One NYC’ report details several initiatives that will be in place to help achiever Zero Waste by 2030.

 1. Expand the New York City Organics program to serve all New Yorkers by the end of 2018

 2. Enhance the city’s curbside recycling program by offering single-stream recycling by 2020